ryan-mcclue/musings/rage-against-the-machine.md

 Auto, i.e. type inference is good when the type is not actually known.
 However, often used in replace of a name that is too long to type, leading to unclear types and over complication

+Virtually every week a new 'container-specifier' project appears on Github